Save to My DOJO

 Azure Monitor VM Utilization workbook (courtesy of Microsoft)

-There has been mention of supporting workloads inside VMs such as SQL Server and MySQL but that hasn’t materialized, yet, if you’re running Azure SQL DB (the PaaS offering), there’s full support for it.
+There has been mention of supporting workloads inside VMs such as MySQL but that hasn’t materialized, yet, but the new Insight for SQL Server supports VMs with that workload and if you’re running Azure SQL DB (the PaaS offering), there’s full support for it.

-One of the ten insights is App Insights, Microsoft’s Application Performance Management (APM) solution, which monitors your custom applications.
+One of the 16 insights in Azure Log Analytics is App Insights, Microsoft’s Application Performance Management (APM) solution, which monitors your custom applications.
 Fairly new here is the ability to integrate this monitoring into the same workspace as your platform and infrastructure monitoring, giving you a holistic view to identify where a performance issue lies.

 Azure Monitor Application Insights Dashboard (courtesy of Microsoft)